GStreamer/gstreamer/Playback+tutorial+6+Audio+visualization.markdown

 g_object_set (pipeline, "flags", flags, NULL);
 ```

-If no visualization plugin is enforced by the user, `playbin2` will use
+If no visualization plugin is enforced by the user, `playbin` will use
 `goom` (audio visualization will be disabled if `goom` is not
 available).
 The rest of the tutorial shows how to find out the available
-visualization elements and enforce one to `playbin2`.
+visualization elements and enforce one to `playbin`.

 ``` lang=c
 /* Get a list of all visualization plugins */